LordMoMA/Cracking-Coding-Questions-by-Patterns/Blind75+/PriorityQueue.md

+##  Priority Queue

+In Go, the sort.Interface requires three methods: Len, Less, and Swap.

+The heap.Interface includes the sort.Interface and adds two more methods: Push and Pop.

+When you're implementing a priority queue using the container/heap package in Go, you need to define these five methods.

 [347.
 Top K Frequent Elements](https://leetcode.com/problems/top-k-frequent-elements/)

 The heap data structure in Go does not provide direct access to its elements.
 It only provides access to the top element (the minimum or maximum, depending on whether it's a min-heap or max-heap) through the heap.Pop() function.
 This is because heaps are binary trees that are stored in arrays for efficiency, and the elements are not sorted in a way that allows direct access.